 School Sixth Form

-Being a sixth-former is very different from being a student in Year 11.
-The curriculum is very different, relationships between students and staff will be different and more relaxed.
-Remaining in your current school’s sixth form does have its advantages:
+Being a Sixth Former is very different from being a student in Year 11.
+The curriculum is very different, relationships between students and staff will be different and often more relaxed.

-Sixth Forms are generally smaller than a Year 11 cohort and tend to provide a more structured and supportive environment to colleges.
+Sixth Forms generally tend to provide a more structured and supportive environment than colleges.
 They enable students to choose up to 3 or 4 subject areas – offering a wide selection of both A Level and BTEC courses to ensure students options remain open.

 More information can be found by visiting the school’s website(s) and attending information evenings.